Backward Caste movement in Bihar: 1990-2005 : Premiership of Lalu Prasad Yadav and Rabri Devi

 Lalu Prasad Yadav was a product of student politics of the 1970s.

 Mathew and Moore classified the steps taken by Yadav after assuming power with the terminology "politics of state incapacity".
 The quota for the Other Backward and the and Extremely Backward classes was increased from the earlier ceiling.
 Violating reservation rules was made a punishable offence, and the statutes were passed to reserve 50% of the seats in the senate and syndicate of the universities.
 Apart from this, the selection of most of the vice-chancellors and the directors of the higher educational institutions was made overwhelmingly from the OBCs.
 In case of a dearth of qualified people from the OBCs to assume the position, the government chose to keep the position vacant rather than appointing a person belonging to an upper caste.
 This step transformed the nature and composition of educational institutions which the forward caste had monopolised until then.
 The three-percent quota for the economically weaker section irrespective of castes, which could have benefitted poor from the upper caste, was also abolished.

 The minority upper caste had dominated the state's cooperative sector since independence.
 The government under Lalu passed several statutes to bring them under the firm governmental control.
 The dismantling exercise was also performed for some of the co-operatives, but in sharp contrast to this, the Bihar State Co-operative Milk Producers Federation (Comfed) prospered.
 The primary membership of these milk cooperatives was made up of members of the Yadav caste, who were traditionally herders and cattle rearers.
-Lalu Prasad also abolished the state tax on toddy to the benefit of the Pasi and proclaimed that fisherman (Mallah) would have the right to fish from the river which had earlier depended on the will of the village strongmen.
+Lalu Prasad also abolished the state tax on toddy to the benefit of the Pasi and proclaimed that fisherman (Mallaah) would have the right to fish from the river which had earlier depended on the will of the village strongmen.

 The Charwaha Schools, established for the children of the cattle herders, drew widespread criticism from political circles, with some claiming it to be a mockery of elementary education and a hub of third-rate primary education.
 In the latter half of the 1990s, when Lalu was facing charges for his implicit involvement in the Fodder Scam, he was successful in convincing his core electorate, the backwards, that the "system", which is controlled by the upper castes, was hatching a conspiracy to finish him.
 The stringent action by the Chief Election Commissioner and the threat by the Bharatiya Janata Party to impose president's rule on the state, were linked as part of bigger conspiracy against him.

 Lalu Prasad's governing style was a triumph of the backward castes.
 The backwards or the OBCs were encouraged to assert themselves in politics and local community relations, often resorting to violence, illegality and crime.